 The Performance Monitoring Plan is geared to improve quality and measure our performance in the delivery of service and compliance with required standards.
-This plan requires the involvement, skills, expertise and input from MCPNs, Direct Contractors and DWMHA staff, and requires self-regulation and monitoring by all partners (DWMHA, MCPN's, Direct Contractors, providers, professionals and consumers).
+This plan requires the involvement, skills, expertise and input from Contract Providers Direct and DWMHA staff.
+Requiring self-regulation and monitoring by all partners (DWMHA, Contracted Providers, practitioner and members).